-Moving Forward After Tragedy: Teen Trauma, Grief, and PTSD
+Moving Forward After Tragedy: PTSD in Teens and Trauma Resolution

 After tragic events, those who were impacted, directly or indirectly, may experience lasting effects.
+Such trauma leads to PTSD in teens.
 In addition, this is true even if they were not physically harmed.
 Random, violent events weaken our sense of personal safety and security.

 For teens, the psychological trauma of tragedy can linger for years.
-Furthermore, the symptoms of trauma can grow worse if they are not addressed promptly.
+PTSD in teens does not go away by itself.
+The symptoms of trauma can actually grow worse if they are not addressed promptly.

 Traumatic Stress and Post Traumatic Stress Disorder